Deborah Saunt David Hills Architects

 DSDHA is a London-based architecture, urban design and spatial research studio.

 Practice

 DSDHA (Deborah Saunt David Hills Architects) was established by Deborah Saunt and David Hills.
-Tom Greenall and Martin Pearon were made directors in 2021.
+Tom Greenall and Martin Pearson were made directors in 2021.
 The practice has a variety of projects including arts and culture, education, housing, urban and landscape, and workplaces.
-Up to 2021, the studio had received 19 RIBA Awards, been shortlisted for the 2010 RIBA Stirling Prize, and twice been nominated for the European Union Prize for Contemporary Architecture – Mies van der Rohe Award.
+The studio had received 20 RIBA Awards, been shortlisted for the 2010 RIBA Stirling Prize, and twice been nominated for the European Union Prize for Contemporary Architecture – Mies van der Rohe Award.